1If you want to be a parent, your epilepsy should not stop you

 4Some people with epilepsy have a slightly higher risk of reduced fertility than people who don’t have epilepsy

-5If you want to get pregnant it’s really good idea to plan this in advance.
+5If you want to get pregnant it’s a really good idea to plan this in advance.
 Your epilepsy doctor may think it’s a good idea for you to change medicines.
 This would have to happen slowly

 If it’s your partner who is pregnant or planning to be pregnant see below for practical parenting tips.

 Valproate medicines can seriously harm an unborn baby